-- 1. The statutory 120-day time limit applies to this application.
+1. The statutory 120-day time limit applies to this application.
 The application was received on March 20, 2023.
 Staff conducted a completeness review within the statutorily allowed 30-day review period and found the application to be incomplete on April 17, 2023.
 The applicant submitted additional materials on May 1, 2023.
 Staff conducted a second completeness review within the statutorily allowed 30-day review period and deemed the application complete on May 25, 2023.
-The City must render a final decision for the request, including any appeals, by September 22, 2023. - 2.
-Surrounding land uses are as follows:
+The City must render a final decision for the request, including any appeals, by September 22, 2023.

 Compass Direction Zone: Existing Use:

-North: TC Vacant Commercial
+North: ТС Vacant Commercial

 East: TC Commercial, Coffee Drive-thru

 South: TC Office

-West: TC Office
+West: ТС Office